Microsoft says it hasn't been able to shake Russian state hackers

 Microsoft says it hasn’t been able to shake Russian state hackers

-Microsoft says it is still trying to evict the elite Russian government hackers who broke into the email of senior company executives in November and have since been trying to breach customer networks with stolen access data
+Microsoft says it is still trying to evict the elite government hackers who broke into the email of senior company executives

 Microsoft said Friday it's still trying to evict the elite Russian government hackers who broke into the email accounts of senior company executives in November and who it said have been trying to breach customer networks with stolen access data.